 - Mix the apples and add a dash of cinnamon.
 Add water to get the same consistency as apple juice.

 - Pour the mixture into ice cube trays.
 Store in the freezer.
 Give them to your dogs as a refreshing treat.

 A: Dogs should not be fed apple cores as they pose a choking hazard.
 In addition to this risk, the seeds found in the apple cores are poisonous for your dogs because of their cyanide content.

 Q: Are apple seeds poisonous for dogs?

 A: Yes.
 Apple seeds contain small amounts of cyanide, which may prove to be poisonous for dogs.
 While a few apple seeds won’t cause any obvious repercussions, regularly letting them eat apple seeds will eventually lead to health detriments.

-A: Apples are safe for dogs, as long as you remove the core and the seeds.
-You should also cut the apple into small pieces to avoid posing a choking hazard for your dogs.
+A: Apples are safe for pets, as long as you remove the core and the seeds.
+You should also cut the apple into small pieces to avoid posing a choking hazard.